 Stay at a Smoke-Free Las Vegas Hotel

 Breathe easy.
-The Delano, Vdara, and some of the other MGM Signature Hotels, such as Aria, are completely non-smoking Las Vegas hotels and will fine guests a minimum of $500 for smoking in their rooms.
+The Delano, Vdara, and some of the other MGM Signature Hotels, such as the Signature at MGM Grand, are completely non-smoking Las Vegas hotels and will fine guests a minimum of $500 for smoking in their rooms.

 Take a Lyft, Not a Taxi or Uber in Las Vegas